Games Rednecks Play

 Games Rednecks Play is an album by American comedian Jeff Foxworthy.
 It was released by Warner Bros.
 Records on July 18, 1995.
 The album peaked at number 8 on the Billboard 200 chart and has been certified 3× Platinum by the RIAA.
-As of 2011, it still stands as Jeff Foxworthy's best-selling album, with 2,084,000 copies sold in the US.
+It was nominated for the Grammy for Best Spoken Comedy Album and as of 2011 still stands as Jeff Foxworthy's best-selling album, with 2,084,000 copies sold in the US.